 main construction phase - August 2018 to April 2019

-transfer back to new building, remove temporary facilities and completion of landscaping - April to July 2019
+transfer back to new building, remove interim facilities and completion of landscaping - April to July 2019

 opening of new facility - summer 2019.